ledokku/ledokku/README.md

 With us you will be able to deploy apps written in:
 **node.js, php, ruby and many more**.

-And link them with wide most popular dbs : **postgresql, mongodb, redis**.
+And link them with most popular dbs : **postgresql, mongodb, redis**.

-## Just few clicks in within and your app is live
+## Just few clicks and your app is live

 - Install Ledokku on your Dokku server
 - Deploy your app using the Dokku workflow